-People with disability have the same opportunities as others to access our services and any events organised by us.
+People with disability have the same opportunities as other people to access the services of, and any events organised by this agency.

-Strategy Responsibility Timeline 1.1 Ensure liaison visits, independent visitor visits, inspections and pre-inspection surveys are promoted through multiple methods to include people with disability.
-Inspections and Research Officers Ongoing 1.2 Ensure office events are accessible to people with disability by staff adhering to the Disability Services Commission's Creating Accessible Events checklist when organising events.
-Senior Management Group Ongoing 1.3 Ensure that methods to contact and communicate with this Office are accessible to people with disability.
-Senior Management Group Ongoing 1.4 Ensure the access and inclusion plan supports equitable access to services by people with Manager Corporate Governance Ongoing disability, their families and carers throughout the various functions of this Office.
-1.5 Incorporate the objectives of the DAIP into this Office's strategic business planning, budgeting processes and other relevant plans and strategies.
+Strategy Responsibility Timeline 1.1 Ensure liaison visits, independent prison visitor visits, inspections and pre-inspection surveys are promoted through multiple methods to include people with disability.
+Inspections and Research Officers Ongoing 1.2 Ensure office events are accessible to people with disability by staff adhering to the Department of Communities' Creating Accessible Events checklist when organising events.
+Senior Management Group Ongoing

+1.3 Ensure that methods to contact and communicate with this office are accessible to people with disability.
+Senior Management Group Ongoing 1.4 Ensure this plan supports equitable access to services by people with disability, their families and carers throughout the various functions of this office.
+Manager Corporate Governance Ongoing 1.5 Incorporate the objectives of the plan into this office's strategic business planning, budgeting processes and other relevant plans and strategies.
 Manager Corporate Governance Ongoing

-People with disability have the same opportunities as others to access our accommodation and facilities.
+People with disability have the same opportunities as other people to access this agency's building and other facilities.